Jung Kook

-Jeon Jung-kook (born September 1, 1997), known mononymously as Jung Kook, is a South Korean singer and songwriter.
-He rose to prominence as a member and vocalist of South Korean boy band BTS.
-He has performed three solo songs as part of BTS' discography— "Begin" in 2016, "Euphoria" in 2018, and "My Time" in 2020—all of which charted on South Korea's Gaon Digital Chart.
+Jeon Jung-kook (born September 1, 1997), known professionally as Jung Kook, is a South Korean singer and songwriter.
+He rose to prominence as a member of South Korean boy band BTS.
+He has performed three solo songs as part of BTS' discography—"Begin" in 2016, "Euphoria" in 2018, and "My Time" in 2020—all of which charted on South Korea's Gaon Digital Chart.
 He also recorded the soundtrack song "Stay Alive" for the BTS-based webtoon 7Fates: Chakho.

 In 2022, Jung Kook featured on American singer Charlie Puth's single "Left and Right", which peaked at number 22 on the US Billboard Hot 100.
 Later that year, he became the first South Korean artist to release an official song for the FIFA World Cup soundtrack with "Dreamers", which he subsequently performed at the 2022 FIFA World Cup opening ceremony.
 In 2023, Jung Kook released his debut solo single "Seven" featuring Latto, which broke numerous chart and streaming records.
 It debuted at number one on the Billboard Hot 100, the Global 200, and the Global Excl.
 U.S. charts, making him the first Korean solo artist to do so, and eventually became the fastest song in history to surpass 1 billion streams on Spotify.
 His follow-up single "3D", featuring Jack Harlow, debuted at number five on both the Hot 100 and the UK Singles Chart, making Jung Kook the first South Korean solo artist to achieve two consecutive top-five entries on the latter.

 Early life and education

 Jeon Jung-kook was born on September 1, 1997, in Busan, South Korea.
 His family consists of his parents and an elder brother.
 He attended Baekyang Elementary and Middle School in Busan.
 When he became an idol trainee, he transferred to Singu Middle School in Seoul.

 In 2011, Jung Kook auditioned for the South Korean talent show Superstar K during its auditions in Daegu.
 Though he was not selected, he received casting offers from seven entertainment companies.
-He eventually chose to become a trainee under Big Hit Entertainment after seeing RM, now his fellow band member and leader in BTS, perform.
+He eventually chose to become a trainee under Big Hit Entertainment after seeing RM, now his fellow band member and leader in BTS.
 To work on his dance skills in preparation for his debut, he went to Los Angeles during the summer of 2012 to receive dance training from Movement Lifestyle.
 In June 2012, he appeared in Jo Kwon's "I'm Da One" music video and was a backup dancer for Glam before his debut.

 He graduated from the School of Performing Arts Seoul, an arts high school, in 2017.
 In November 2016, he decided to forgo taking the CSATs, Korea's nationwide university entrance exam.
 In March 2022, he received his degree from Global Cyber University's Department of Broadcasting and Entertainment.
 He received the President's Award, the school's highest honor.